rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >lines that exceed his needs.
 Well, all these useless addenda on top of pure necessity...
 >is what we call art!
 >
->Gastronomy, the so-called haute couture and decoration are the first arts that our specied
+>Gastronomy, the so-called haute couture and decoration are the first arts that our species
 >created, as they display the useless excesses to the primary necessities of eating,
 >protection and shelter.
 >